 However, my favorite beer of these three was Agua Mala.
 It’s a bit of a drive, about 15 minutes, from the center of Ensenada.
 If you think you’re going to have a beer you can take an Uber which is available all along the coast between Tijuana and Ensenada.

-Take a Boat Tour
+7. Take a Boat Tour in Ensenada Mexico

 One of the biggest things to do if you visit Ensenada during the winter months is to go whale watching.
 Any time of year there are charter boats available for fishing trips or just general joy rides around the coast.

 There are also a few tour companies in the center of town where you can book tours.
-Alternatively, if you stay at a hotel, the front desk can probably recommend a good place to book with (or they can book it for your directly).
+Alternatively, if you stay at a hotel, the front desk can probably recommend a good place to book with (or they can book it for you directly).

-Walk Along Playa Hermosa
+8. Walk Along Playa Hermosa

 The water is dark and the sand is coarse.
 But for the few days that I spent in Ensenada, even in the blustery January mornings, I loved walking along the beach.

 It’s a nice place on a sunny day and during the summer months, it’s a great place to head for a tan.
 There are several parking lots along Boulevard Castero.
 I prefer the spots next to Oxxo so that I can enjoy seafood from Mariscos Yiyo’s.

-Get Sprayed By a Marine Geyser
+9. Get Sprayed By a Marine Geyser

-One of the most popular things to do in Ensenada is to visit La Bufadora, which translates to Geyser.
+One of the most popular things to do in Ensenada Mexico is to visit La Bufadora, which translates to Geyser.
 This isn’t some sort of underwater volcanic landform.